airgead73/starter-express/README.md

-# Starter Design
+# Starter Express 5
-Starter for fullstack applications
+Starter for fullstack applications using express 5.
 ## Description
 Uses ejs templating engine for client views.
 Technologies used: node, express, auth0, mongoDB, and gulp.
 Used for creating templates.